 Advisors as Your Resource

 Beyond academics, it’s essential to consider your identity when researching study abroad locations.
-Discuss any questions you may have about considerations for LGBTQ+ (Lesbian, Gay, Bisexual, Transgender, and Queer) students with your advisor.
+Discuss any questions you may have about considerations for 2SLGBTQ+ (Two-Spirit, Lesbian, Gay, Bisexual, Transgender, Queer) students with your advisor.

 Discuss your concerns

 Prefer to discuss your concerns about studying abroad with someone other than your assigned college advisor?
 UMD Sexuality & Gender Initiatives is a great resource right on campus.
 Their staff would be happy to talk with you about your decision to study abroad and assist in providing valuable resources.